 But, let’s look at the more technical difference between the two.

 Active speakers, often referred to as powered speakers, need to plug into the mains; passive speakers do not.
 However, that’s not the important difference between the two.
 Active speakers have built-in amplifiers, while passive speakers need to be powered by a separate amplifier.

-For more on this, check out this article: Active, powered, and passive speakers: what’s the difference?
+For more information, check out this article: Active, powered, and passive speakers: What’s the difference?